 What Is Greenwashing?

-Greenwashing can include a company making intentionally false, inaccurate or misleading claims about its sustainability practices.
-But it can also include unintentionally misusing terms related to sustainability or even a lack of transparency about relevant details.
+Greenwashing is when a company gives an inaccurate or misleading impression about its sustainability practices.
+While it often refers to a company making intentionally false, inaccurate or misleading claims about its sustainability practices, it can also include unintentionally misusing terms related to sustainability or even a lack of transparency about relevant details.
+When it comes to the tech industry, greenwashing often centers around claims made about carbon emissions, leading to “carbonwashing.”

 There are many reasons greenwashing happens, but they boil down to the fact that sustainability is demanded by consumers, meaning companies have a motivation to be — or appear to be — sustainable.

 But the pressure to be green isn’t just from consumers or potential employees.
+Investors care about sustainability as well, with a Morgan Stanley report finding that more than three-quarters of global investors have an interest in sustainable investing.

 Companies are also increasingly being punished for not being sustainable with fines and regulatory action.
 According to the U.S. Environmental Protection Agency, median penalties for violations of the federal Clean Air Act have grown, despite fluctuations, over the past several years.